mspnp/container-apps-fabrikam-dronedelivery/README.md

    az group delete -n rg-shipping-dronedelivery -y
    ```

+## Contributions and License

+For information on contributing to this project, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+The license is included in [LICENSE](./LICENSE).

 ## Next Steps

 The team has been able to migrate and run Fabrikam Drone Delivery on top of Azure Container Apps.
 They are now laying out a new migration and modernization plan that will include: